Develatio/cdmon_automator/README.md

 This method will let you delete a record.
-Note that the search is based on the type and the name (subdomain), which means that it's error prone in situation when multiple records of the same type and on the same subdomain exist, for example, multiple `TXT` records on the `@` domain.
+Note that the search is based on the type and the name (subdomain), which means that it's error prone in situations where multiple records of the same type and on the same subdomain exist, for example, multiple `TXT` records on the `@` domain.

 ### terminate()